 Kiwi Search Habits 2025: The Next Era of Search

-Aotearoa’s search landscape is evolving at pace, and if this brand new Kiwi Search Habits Survey is anything to go by, Kiwis are adopting generative AI and voice faster than many marketers expected.
+Aotearoa’s search landscape is evolving and a new Kiwi Search Habits Survey indicates that some Kiwis may be adopting generative AI and voice faster than expected.

 Thank you to the following members of the IAB New Zealand Emerging Technology Council for their contribution to this article, and thank you to Richard Conway MD & Founder of Pure SEO for his expertise.